steedos/help/en-us/workflow/instance_cancel.md

 - Input reasons for cancelling the application in the pop-up interface.
 - Then click “OK”.

-The cancelled application will appear in “Finished” of the applicant instead of “Inbox” of Next Step User(s).
+The cancelled requests will appear in “Finished” of initiators instead of “Inbox” of Next Step User(s).